Order A Home Sleep Study for Your Child

 - a pulse oximeter to measure oxygen levels

 - a chest belt to measure breathing effort

 The "brain" of the unit weighs 3 oz and sits on the chest belt.
 It records body position and all the data from the other sensors.

 Additionally, in-lab sleep studies:

-- Make your child go to bed and get up on their schedule.
+- Make your child go to bed and get up on the lab's schedule.
 Usually "lights out" is around 9:30-10 p.m. and "lights on" is 5-5:30 a.m.
-Many parents find it hard to get their kid to to to bed at the exact time when the technologist wants the study to begin.
+Many parents find it hard to get their kid to go to bed at the exact time when the technologist wants the study to begin.

 - Your child can get up to go to the bathroom during the sleep study, but it's a hassle.
 You have to call out to the technologist and then he/she has to "unplug" your child so that you can go to the restroom.

 What type of home sleep apnea test system do you use?